Skip to main content

 Balances and Allowances

-The taker (whomever is executing the swap transaction) should hold at least the sellAmount of sellToken.
-They also should approve the allowanceTarget (typically the Exchange Proxy) to spend at least the same amount for that token; otherwise, you may receive an INSUFFICIENT_BALANCE error.
+The taker (the address which holds the sellToken balance and is executing the swap transaction) should hold at least the sellAmount of sellToken.
+The taker also should approve the issues.allowance.spender (typically the Permit2 contract) to spend at least the same amount for that token.

 Gas Limits

 The transaction needs to be submitted with enough gas.
 Due to the nondeterministic nature of the on-chain settlement process, the swap may require more than what an eth_estimateGas RPC call returns.
-Adding a 20-50% buffer to the estimated gas is recommended.
+The quoted response will return transacation.gas which is the estimated limit that should be used to send the transaction to guarntee settlement.
 Any unused gas will be refunded to the transaction submitter.

 Gas Price